HL7/fhir-symptoms-ig/input/pagecontent/terminology.md

-This page lists all the ValueSets, CodeSystems, and ConceptMaps defined as part of the Prior Authorization Implementation Guide.
+This page lists all the ValueSets, CodeSystems, and ConceptMaps defined as part of the Symptoms Implementation Guide.

 ### Value Sets Published In This IG